Adding an AWS account as a source

 -

-Return to the R‑Cloud web user interface, and then click Save.
+Return to the R‑Cloud web user interface.

 The AWS account is added to the list of sources.